 The costs associated with the Company's line of credit are deferred and recognized over the term of the line of credit as interest expense.
+Interest expense on outstanding balances is expensed as incurred.

 Related Party Transactions

 The Company defines related parties as affiliates of the Company, entities for which investments are accounted for by the equity method, trusts for the benefit of employees, principal owners (beneficial owners of more than 10% of the voting interest), management, members of immediate families of principal owners or management and other parties with which the Company may deal with if one party controls or can significantly influence management or the operating policies of the other to an extent that one of the transacting parties might be prevented from fully pursuing its own separate interests.